NotAlxT/2AM-group-project/README.md

 https://2amproject.netlify.app/

 #Note
-first project major group porject.
-Still has bugs to be worked on.
+first major group project.
+It still has bugs to be worked on.

 ## Author